CNWarforged/Artly_Art_Searcher/README.md

 Source: Class exploration - Web Application Technology Starter code from class was used to model our basic webpages and the start of our CSS

+Source code was used and adapted from: https://canvas.oregonstate.edu/courses/1999601/pages/exploration-web-application-technology-2?module_item_id=25352948 Used for: Creating the Node.JS starting code and the CRUD pages for our "Artists" page and home page Date: 5/6/2025

+Adobe Colors was used to create a color theme for our website.
+Source: https://color.adobe.com/create/image Used For: We used Van Gogh's Sunflowers to sample colors for the theme and used the hex code colors provided by Adobe for our web page.
+Date: 5/6/2025

+Background image for our website is Van Gogh's Sunflowers.
+Used for: Background image and color theme Date: 5/6/2025

+On: 5/13/2025:
+For: home.hbs, artists.hbs, artworks.hbs, locations.hbs, gendercodes.hbs, mediums.hbs, CSS
+Source: Class exploration - Web Application Technology Starter code from class was used to model our basic webpages and the start of our CSS

 On: 5/13/2025
 For: sp_load_artlydb
 Source: https://chatgpt.com/